filakhtov/bigcommerce/README.md

 #### No comments

 Comments are hard to maintain.
 Comments are lying.
 If you have to write a comment to some piece of code - this is clear indicator of problems in your code.
 Code must be self-explanatory.
-Annotations are useful for IDE completion.
+Annotations are useful for IDE completion though.

 #### TDD